Earlobe Rejuvenation Is Becoming Commonplace.

 As we age, we lose collagen and elastin.
 This loss of volume and elasticity shows everywhere, even in our earlobes.

-Compounding the problem is the fact that our ears and earlobes continue to stretch and sag (making it look like they're still growing!) as we continue to age.
+Compounding the problem is the fact that our ears and earlobes continue to stretch and sag (and GROW!) as we continue to age.
 So we get longer, thinner, creased, and wrinkled lobes.
 Earring holes stretch and earrings start to droop and hang lower.

 Injections of dermal fillers like Juvederm can add volume to deflated, sagging lobes.
 They add the thickness needed to fill in wrinkles and keep earrings from drooping.
 It’s an office procedure that only takes a few minutes with no downtime afterward.
 Because there is no muscle movement, hyaluronic acid fillers last longer in earlobes than they do in the face.

 This is a video from Channel 7 News in Florida.
 Watch as Dr. David Goldberg of Sanctuary Medical Aesthetic Center demonstrates earlobe filler injections in 2 women.

 The surgery is similar for either a torn or gauge stretched lobe.
 A local anesthetic is used and the procedure is done in the doctor’s office.
 The inside skin from the old hole is removed.
 Next the hole is closed and reshaped with stitches.
 Generally, no pain medicine is need afterward and the area is kept moist with an antibiotic ointment.
 Stitches come out in 7 – 10 days.
 Once the lobe is fully healed, the ear can be pierced.